Joanna Langille

 Book Chapters

-“Public Policy and the Rule of Law” in Ralf Michaels, Michael Green, and Roxana Banu (eds.), Philosophical Foundations of Private International Law (Oxford University Press, forthcoming 2022).
+“Public Policy and the Rule of Law,” in Roxana Banu, Michael Green, and Ralf Michaels, eds, Philosophical Foundations of Private International Law (Oxford: Oxford University Press, 2024).

 “Whales and Seals and Bears, Oh My!
-The Evolution of Global Animal Law and Canada’s Ambiguous Stance” in Peter Sankoff, Vaughan Black, & Katie Sykes, eds., Canadian Perspectives on Animals and the Law (Toronto, ON: Irwin Law, 2015) (with Robert Howse and Katie Sykes).
+The Evolution of Global Animal Law and Canada’s Ambiguous Stance,” in Peter Sankoff, Vaughan Black, and Katie Sykes, eds, Canadian Perspectives on Animals and the Law (Toronto, ON: Irwin Law, 2015) (with Robert Howse and Katie Sykes).